papajuans/infinical/README.md

 This project aims to answer the question:

-> Why are calendars paged?
+> Why are calendars paginated?
 Why can't we just scroll through like a normal
 > document?

 Most datepickers and calendar representations are paged by month.
 Since months